 ADL has been carefully monitoring the state of antisemitism on college and university campuses, and how schools are responding.
-As reflected in our first-of-its-kind Campus Antisemitism Report Card, ADL’s goal is to incentivize colleges and universities to create and maintain a safe and welcoming campus and commit to no tolerance for antisemitism.
+As reflected in our Campus Antisemitism Report Card, ADL’s goal is to incentivize colleges and universities to create and maintain a safe and welcoming campus and commit to no tolerance for antisemitism.

 Below is an overview of best practices when it comes to the steps schools should take to most effectively counter rising antisemitism and hate.